acoustic-content-samples/sample-wch-node-wrapper/README.md

 > `uploadAsset(options)`

-Convinience method which uploads and creates a resource and afterwards an asset definition.
+Convenience method which uploads and creates a resource and afterwards an asset definition.

 ```javascript
   let asset = {